Sacked Russian media chief takes up keyboard in exile

 Her removal was seen in the West and by the Russian opposition as a blow to independent media, as state-run outlets stepped up what is widely seen as an information war over Ukraine.
 Many of the site's other staff also left.

 By publishing in Latvia, she is now out of reach of the Russian authorities.
-She says she and her journalists have nevertheless had no trouble traveling or working in Russia.
+She says she and her journalists have nevertheless had no trouble travelling or working in Russia.

 This week the site ran an article by a prominent friend of slain opposition leader Boris Nemtsov providing details from a report Nemtsov was compiling on Russian military activity in Ukraine, before Nemtsov was killed in February outside the Kremlin walls.
 Moscow denies its troops are fighting on behalf of pro-Russian separatists in Ukraine.